funny-bytes/continuous-streams/README.md

 ## Usage

-This is a basic example.
+This is a basic example (ES6/ES2015).

 ```javascript
 const { pipeline } = require('stream');